AlpineUse/AlpineUse/README.md

 ## Contributing

-Thank you for considering contributing to the AlpineUse, The contribution guide can be found in the [AlpineUse Documentation](https://alpineuse.org/docs/contributions).
+Thank you for considering contributing to the AlpineUse.
+The contribution guide can be found in the [AlpineUse Documentation](https://alpineuse.org/docs/contributions).

 ## Security Vulnerabilities

 If you discover a security vulnerability within AlpineUse, please send an e-mail via [repo@alpineuse.org](mailto:repo@alpineuse.org).
 All security vulnerabilities will be promptly addressed.

 ## License